rust-embedded/discovery-mb2/mdbook/src/appendix/3-mag-calibration/README.md

 connector forward the X, Y and Z axes of the calibrated value are in "standard" (right, forward, up) orientation.

-The usage of this calibrator is demonstrated in the default `src/main.rs` file.
+The usage of this calibrator is demonstrated in `src/main.rs` here.

 The way the user does the calibration is shown in this video from the C++ version.
 (Ignore the initial printing — the calibration starts about halfway through.)